cisco-ce/roomos.cisco.com/doc/TechDocs/BookingsWorkspaceIntegration.md

-# Building a bookings workspace integration - external
+# Building a bookings workspace integration

 ## Overview

-This is a guide to creating a workspace integration for managing bookings with RoomOS devices.
+This guide provides instructions for creating a workspace integration to seamlessly manage bookings on RoomOS devices.

 ## Workspace integrations
 To begin creating your workspace integration we recommend referencing the [workspace-integrations](https://github.com/cisco-ce/workspace-integrations) public GitHub repository for guides and workspace-integration tooling.